sudipta1411/Voronoi/README.md

 # Voronoi
-Implementation of Fortune's sweep line algorithm
+Implementation of Fortune's sweep line algorithm (for line segments)